 In my previous post about Firefox, I wrote about useful Firefox addons for web-developers.
-Considering the fact that previously written post dealt with a specific set of users, I decided upon letting everyone know how useful and flexible this browser can be.
-Before I start lets have a look at some of its drawbacks.
+Considering the fact that previously written posts dealt with a specific set of users, I decided to let everyone know how useful and flexible this browser can be.
+Before I start, let’s have a look at some of its drawbacks.

 - Memory leaks and sluggish start:

-The biggest drawback for Firefox running on Windows platform is memory leaks and the ages it takes to start.
-Though Mozilla have done a lot to enhance it in past, it still is its biggest woe.
+The biggest drawback for Firefox running on the Windows platform is memory leaks and the ages it takes to start.
+Though Mozilla has done a lot to enhance it in the past, it still is its biggest woe.

 - Browsing Space:

-Browsing on Firefox, specially on a net-book or a laptop is troublesome, as it has much less space to view the page content as compared to Chrome or Opera.
+Browsing on Firefox, especially on a netbook or a laptop, is troublesome, as it has much less space to view the page content as compared to Chrome or Opera.

 Firefox comes with separate search and address bars which makes it cluttered and look terrible.
-The reason that makes Chrome’s look supersede Firefox is its clean simple interface.
+The reason that makes Chrome look supersede Firefox is its clean, simple interface.

 - Mouse Gestures:

-Though most people don’t use mouse gestures, still they come as a package as in case of Opera.
+Though most people don’t use mouse gestures, they still come as a package, as in the case of Opera.
 Opera purists have always given it to be a major reason for choosing Opera over Firefox.